-- 505 Investment Finance (3).
+505 Investment Finance (3).
 Explores the investment environment and investment vehicles: investment strategies, financial markets, stocks, bonds, options, future contracts, other financial instruments, and portfolio management.
-Preregs.: MBOM 501, 502, 503.
-NCh. - 510 Information Systems for Managers (3).
+Prereqs.: MBOM 501, 502, 503.
+NCh.

+510 Information Systems for Managers (3).
 Examines the role of managers in planning, developing, and using management information systems.
 Prereq.: microcomputer proficiency.
+NCh.

-NCh. - 530 Managing the Human Resource (3).
+530 Managing the Human Resource (3).
 Studies theories and practices of human resource management, the integration of strategic planning and human resource planning, and the development of human resource programs.
+NCh.

-NCh. - 531 Managing Global Diversity (3).
+531 Managing Global Diversity (3).
 Examines cultural diversity in an international workforce.
-Explores global diversity problems encountered in managing organizations in Europe, Asia, and Latin America. - 532 Managing Diversity in the Workplace (3).
+Explores global diversity problems encountered in managing organizations in Europe, Asia, and Latin America.

+532 Managing Diversity in the Workplace (3).
 Studies management of a multicultural work force.
 Emphasizes the complexities of and techniques for merging workers from multiple cultures, concentrating on real world problems and solutions.
+NCh.

-NCh. - 533 Managerial System Dynamics Seminar (3).
+533 Managerial System Dynamics Seminar (3).
 Examines organizations and work teams as interrelated systems, rather than insular divisions.
 Alaska only.
+NCh.

-NCh. - 534 Training and Human Resource Development (3).
+534 Training and Human Resource Devel-

+opment (3).
 Explores training and employee development as they relate to strategic goals of the firm.
-Examines career development and adult learning theory. - 540 Entrepreneurship in a Dynamic Environment (3).
+Examines career development and adult learning theory.

+540 Entrepreneurship in a Dynamic Environment (3).
 Examines entrepreneurship in the dynamic workplace.
 Studies creative principles, start-up financing, operation, and emerging markets.
+NCh.

-NCh. - 543 Seminar in Business Ethics (3).
-Analyzes the ethical and social responsibilities of organizations, including the implications of non-ethical behavior for individual institutions and entire social systems.
-NCh. - 545 Industrial Relations for Managers (3).
-Studies labor-management relations, the union movement, collective bargaining, grievance reso-
+543 Seminar in Business Ethics (3).
+Analyzes the ethical and social responsibilities of organizations, including the implications of nonethical behavior for individual institutions and entire social systems.
+NCh.

-- lution, labor laws, and regulations.
-NCh. - 546 Managerial Negotiations (3).
+545 Industrial Relations for Managers (3).
+Studies labor-management relations, the union movement, collective bargaining, grievance resolution, labor laws, and regulations.
+NCh.

+546 Managerial Negotiations (3).
 Studies labor negotiations and the principles of negotiation and mediation.
+NCh.

-NCh. - 547 Contract Management (3).
+547 Contract Management (3).
 Presents managerial and legal aspects of public- and private-sector contracts, emphasizing contract proposals, contract administration, performance, negotiation, intent, and damages.
+NCh.

-NCh. - 548 Seminar in Strategic Planning (3).
+548 Seminar in Strategic Planning (3).
 Examines the formulation and implementation of long-range organizational plans, emphasizing changes resulting from threats or opportunities in the business environment, as well as the life cycle of the organization.
+NCh.

-NCh. - 550 Seminar in Organizational Behavior (3).
+550 Seminar in Organizational Behavior (3).
 Examines organizational collective behavior, leadership, "followership," power, authority, group dynamics, corporate culture, and collective consciousness.
+NCh.

-NCh. - 552 Human Behavior and Motivation (3).
+552 Human Behavior and Motivation (3).
 Introduces psychological theories and practice concerning human behavior and motivation.
 Examines the individual in the organization and his/her perception of organizational activities.
+NCh.

-NCh. - 554 Public Policy, Law, and Business Decisions (3).
+554 Public Policy, Law, and Business Decisions (3).
 Analyzes public policy goals and business law and their effect on business decisions.
 Studies changes in business strategies and operations in response to the changing political and legal environment.
 Prereq.: graduate courses in economics.
-NCh. - 555 Processes of Management (3).
-Analyzes how managers mobilize, organize, and utilize resources to achieve organizational goals and objectives.
-Prereq.: undergraduate courses in management, marketing, finance, and managerial accounting.
-NCh. - 556 International Management (3).
-Studies relationships between businesses and their international environment.
-Compares and contrasts domestic and foreign management practices and styles.
-Discusses the roles of governments as well as managing comparative advantages and disadvantages.
-NCh. - 558 Quality Management Systems (3).
+NCh.

-Courses - Business Organizational Management (MBOM) and Movement/Sports Science (MSS)
+Courses - Business Organizational Management (MBOM) and Movement & Sports Science (MSS)